DNS & Nameserver explained | Make the right Settings & avoid Problems

 - the IP address of the web server where the web page associated with the domain name is stored.

-- the IP address of the mail server responsible.
+- the IP address of the responsible mail server.

 When you enter a domain, the DNS returns the IP address of the web server.
 Your browser can then access the website with this address.